 Keyword Planner is also extremely helpful for keyword research related to SEO and organic search.
-The tool produces plenty of long tail phrases and variations that can be used to inspire new pages and refine content targeting.
-Additionally, when a site’s AdWords account is connected to its Search Console profile, you can see organic data in Keyword Planner.
+The tool produces plenty of long-tail phrases and variations that can be used to inspire new pages and refine content targeting.
+Additionally, when a site’s Google Ads account is connected to its Search Console profile, you can see organic data in Keyword Planner.

 Other keyword tools can supplement Keyword Planner data and give additional ways to analyze and compare keyword opportunities.
 But while other tools offer information on keyword search volume in Google, Keyword Planner is the tool that is most connected to that data, and while it’s certainly fallible, it’s about as close to the source as one can get.

 We can’t understate the value of a Google My Business (GMB) Listing, especially when it comes to local search.
 The features contained there are the short and sweet version of everything you need to know about a local business.
 Sure there’s a link to the website, but depending on what a user wants to know, they might not even need to visit the site after reviewing the GMB listing.
 The GMB platform allows you to customize and optimize the data in that listing from choosing the images that best represent you to making posts about upcoming events, specials or changes to normal business hours.